Mahé Drysdale: Politics

 On 19 May 2024, Drysdale announced his candidacy for the Tauranga mayoralty.
 On 20 July 2024, Drysdale was elected as mayor, and was sworn in on 2 August.
 Jen Scoular became deputy mayor.

 On 14 October 2024, the majority of the Tauranga City Council voted 6 to 3 to adopt a resolution to fluoridate the city's water supply, which came into effect on 24 October.
 The vote was in response to a directive by the Director-General of Health, Dr Diana Sarfati, to fluoridate Tauranga's water supply.
 Drysdale voted against the resolution, citing "concerns about fluoride's impact on people's health" and a desire for assurance from Sarfati that recent evidence continued to support fluoridation as a safe and risk-free public health measure.

 Drysdale was elected as mayor of Tauranga while living outside the city, and stated before the election he would not immediately move to Tauranga.
-As of 2025, Drysdale lives in the Waikato town of Cambridge, but has purchased a house in Pāpāmoa, a suburb of Tauranga, and has stated he will move to the house at the end of the school year, to avoid disrupting his primary-school aged children.
+As of 2025, Drysdale lives in the Waikato town of Cambridge, but has purchased a house in Papamoa, a suburb of Tauranga, and has stated he will move to the house at the end of the school year, to avoid disrupting his primary-school aged children.

 Personal life

 Drysdale married fellow rower and Olympic bronze medallist Juliette Haigh in September 2013.
-They have three children, with a daughter born in October 2014, a son in January 2017, and another daughter in September 2019.
+They have three children, a daughter born in October 2014, a son in January 2017, and another daughter in September 2019.

 Drysdale is cousin to Rose Keddell, a member of the New Zealand women's hockey team.
 His younger brother, Peter, is a cricketer.
 His grandfather, Bob Owens, served as mayor of Tauranga from 1968 to 1977.